 Use of an application that uses peer-to-peer (p2p) technology or behaves in a way that is recognized as malware might place your device into a network quarantine, preventing it from being able to use the campus network.
 To remove your computer from quarantine or if you have any questions about the wireless network, contact the assistance center.

 When your wireless-enabled device scans our network, you may see a different network name (SSID) depending on your location.
+For example, students in our residential housing may use the ResNET network.

 |Campus housing, residence halls||ResNET|